AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/docs/query-driven-rework-progress.md

   future checkpoints.
 Do not claim learning coherence until the guide-required smaller strict evidence passes.

+### Checkpoint 5.173 - Guide Refactor To Current Implementation Contract

+Status: completed / docs only.

+Goal:
+- Make the source-of-truth guide read as the current implementation/research guide instead of a historical rework narrative.

+Changes:
+- Retitled the guide to `Range_QDS Query-Driven Implementation and Research Guide`.
+- Replaced the long checkpoint-history section with a short current-state section that points checkpoint chronology to this progress log.
+- Removed stale current-best/checkpoint prose from the guide body and changed the roadmap from reset-numbered checkpoints to ordered implementation phases.
+- Kept current defaults explicit: `QueryLocalUtility` schema `5`, `range_query_mix`, `query_local_utility_factorized`,
+  `workload_blind_range_v2`, and `learned_segment_budget_v1`.
+- Updated neighboring README/layout wording that still called the current protocol a rework or redesign.

+Tests:
+- `git diff --check`
+- Stale-guide `rg` scan for `rework`, `redesign`, historical metric/profile names, old schemas, and current-best/latest checkpoint prose.

+Experiment artifact:
+- path: none
+- command: none

+Key results:
+- Documentation only.
+No strict retraining, workload-health, or learning-coherence rerun was performed.
+- The guide dropped from about `3720` lines to about `1788` lines and no longer embeds checkpoint-by-checkpoint evidence history.
+- Remaining guide hits for old metric/profile names are explicit historical exclusions or the `range_point_f1` no-fallback caveat.

+Decision:
+- Treat the guide as the implementation/research contract.
+Keep checkpoint history in this progress log and artifacts, not in the guide.

 ## Condensed Checkpoint Index

 ### Checkpoints 1-4.82 - Workloads, Priors, Factorized Baseline